Jason (not real name) is a dude from Chicago who wants to “hustle, grind” and become an entrepreneur.

 Cause he is either a bullshit scammer or a giant douche.

-Or maybe not, but so many of these guys use Lambos in their videos that I have developed trust issues with people who own them.
+Or maybe not, but so many of these guys use Lambos in their videos that I have developed a few trust issues with people who own them.

 Anyway, then this guy who Jason was following, told him to check out this guy who will show him how to build an eCommerce business, Jason jumped on that opportunity but never followed up on it…